 The mature basins of the UK provide balance to the frontier exploration portfolio.

 Cairn’s frontier exploration focus has been on acreage along the Atlantic Margin which was formed millions of years ago when the supercontinent ‘Pangaea’ broke up to form the continents as they are known today and provides a range of underexplored and mature hydrocarbon basins with common geology and promising opportunities for organic growth.

 In 2012 Cairn embarked upon an exploration drilling programme along the Atlantic Margin including drilling offshore Senegal.
-This resulted in Cairn opening a new hydrocarbon basin with two oil discoveries in Senegal in 2014, one of which, the SNE discovery, was the largest global oil discovery of 2014.
+This resulted in Cairn opening a new hydrocarbon basin with two oil discoveries in Senegal in 2014, one of which, the Sangomar discovery, was the largest global oil discovery of 2014.
 Cairn was the first to drill in deep-water offshore Senegal which remains relatively underexplored.
-Over the following three years Cairn delivered a successful exploration and appraisal campaign increasing this significant resource base and transitioning the SNE discovery into development planning with first oil expected in 2023.
+Over the following three years Cairn delivered a successful exploration and appraisal campaign increasing this significant resource base and transitioning the Sangomar discovery into development planning with first oil expected in 2023.